-Dr. Tafreshi is a Professor of Mechanical Engineering at Virginia Commonwealth University, and has been with the Mechanical and Nuclear Engineering Department since 2007, as Assistant Professor (2007–2012) and Associate Professor (2012–2015).
+Dr. Tafreshi is the Qimonda Professor of Mechanical Engineering at Virginia Commonwealth University, and has been with the Mechanical and Nuclear Engineering Department since 2007, as assistant professor (2007–2012) and associate professor (2012–2015).
 Dr. Tafreshi’s research is in the areas of computational and experimental multiphase flows.
 His main focus is on single/multiphase fluid, heat, and particle transport through fibrous and porous media.
 He is also active in modeling interfacial phenomena and superhydrophobicity.
 He has more than 100 journal publications in the above and other areas of thermo-fluid sciences, including liquid jets and nozzle flows.

 Industry Expertise (2)

 Lappeenranta University of Technology: Ph.D., Mechanical Engineering 2000

 K.N.T.
 University of Technology: B.S., Mechanical Engineering 1995

 A mathematical framework developed to calculate the shape of the air–water interface and predict the stability of a microfabricated superhydrophobicsurface with randomly distributed posts of dissimilar diameters and heights is presented.
 Using the Young–Laplace equation, a second-order partial differential equation is derived and solved numerically to obtain the shape of the interface, and to predict the critical hydrostatic pressure at which the superhydrophobicity vanishes in a submersed surface.
 Two examples are given for demonstration of the method’s capabilities and accuracy.